KnightofDawn/eegnet/README.md

 ```

 #### Basic folder structure
-`data/` Folder where \*.mat files are expected to be for conversion to TFRecords.
+`data/` Folder where [\*.mat files from the competition](https://www.kaggle.com/c/melbourne-university-seizure-prediction/data) are expected to be for conversion to TFRecords.

 `dataset/` Folder where \*.tfr files are expected to be for network input.